 Stephen I. Katz, MD, PhD, NIAMS

-The objective of this roundtable discussion was to provide NIAMS leadership with information about scientific opportunities, needs, and roadblocks in chronic skin wound healing biology and treatment.
+The objective of this roundtable discussion was to provide NIAMS leadership with information about scientific opportunities, needs, and roadblocks in the biology and treatment of psoriasis, psoriatic arthritis, and rheumatoid arthritis.
 Consultation with outside experts working within this field pointed to topics, concerns, challenges, and innovations viewed by the scientific community.
 Emerging themes that arose from the discussion will help NIAMS frame its long-term scientific planning and priority-setting.

 Key questions addressed in the roundtable included:

 - What are the most promising areas of science in the field?